Craven Museum & Gallery: Geology

 The geology collection is made up of a variety of rocks, minerals and fossils, most of which were collected by local collector Welbury Wilkinson Holgate and Dr Arthur Raistrick.
 Many of the rocks and minerals are from the Craven area, like limestone.
-Fossils in the collection range from ammonites, coral, bivalves, to the vertebrae of an Ichthyosaurus.
+Fossils in the collection range from ammonites, coral, and bivalves, to the vertebrae of an Ichthyosaurus.

 Archaeology

-The archaeology collection ranges from the Paleolithic to post-medieval period.
-Many items have been found on local excavations.
-Collections include cave finds from nearby Elbolton and Victoria caves, a lithics collection, finds from Doggerbank, Roman finds from nearby Kirk Sink Villa and from the Sunderland collection, and an Elizabethan coin hoard.
+The archaeology collection ranges from the Paleolithic to the post-medieval period.
+Many items have been found in local excavations.
+Collections include cave finds from the nearby Elbolton and Victoria caves, a lithics collection, finds from Doggerbank, Roman finds from nearby Kirk Sink Villa and from the Sunderland collection, and an Elizabethan coin hoard.

 Social History

-The museum has a collection of artefacts associated with social history in Craven.
-The artefacts cover homelife with a display of domestic appliances, childhood with a collection of toys; working life with exhibits on agriculture, lead mining, and notable people from Craven-such as the Calendar girls, co-founder of Marks and Spencer, Thomas Spencer and Thomas Cresap, who became a pioneer in America.
+The museum has a collection of artefacts associated with the social history in Craven.
+The artefacts cover homelife with a display of domestic appliances, childhood with a collection of toys; working life with exhibits on agriculture, lead mining, and notable people from Craven, such as the Calendar girls, the co-founder of Marks and Spencer, Thomas Spencer and Thomas Cresap, who became a pioneer in America.

 Oral History

 Over the last four decades, the museum has interviewed local people to find out more about the history of the Craven area.
-There are 70 tapes overall covering topics such as life during the World Wars, working on the Leeds and Liverpool Canal, and farming.
+There are 70 tapes overall, covering topics such as life during the World Wars, working on the Leeds and Liverpool Canal, and farming.